 Next, there is the legal form of a partnership.
 Limited liability partnerships (LLPs) have increased their popularity over the last two decades and for this reason have become a viable choice for worker co-operatives.
 LLPs are also good for professional groups and corporate partnerships.
 Based on our investigations to date, we believe that partnerships offer one key benefit and disadvantage compared to the other legal forms.
 The benefit is equality in the status of partners.
 Partnership Law mitigates the employer-employee relationship.
 All the other forms necessarily must engage with employment law when they take on a workforce.
-FairShares rules mitigate employment law effects but cannot remove the legal responsibilities of employers towards their employees.
-In a partnership, this distinction does not exist so partners are not subject to employment law.
+FairShares rules mitigate employees.
+In a partnership this distinction does not exist, so partners are not subject to employment law.
 This enables an egalitarian member-ownership culture to develop by changing the legal framework.

-66 International Co-operative Alliance.
+65 International Co-operative Alliance.

-67 This YouTube Video is particularly good at explaining how surpluses are handled in a (worker) cooperative.
+66 This YouTube Video is particularly good at explaining how surpluses are handled in a (worker) cooperative.